danielsaidi/website_danielsaidi/_posts/2017/2017-08-23-alamofire-realm.md

 }
 ```

-It took me a while to start using `typealias`, but I really like it now since it
+It took me a while to start using `typealias`, but I love it now, since it makes
-simplifies describing async results and makes the code more readable.

-This service tells us that we will be able to get movies asynchronously (well, a
+the code more readable.
+Basically, this service tells us that we will be able to
-completion block implies it, but doesn't enforce async).
-The result data for the
+get movies asynchronously (well, rather, a completion block implies it, but does
-array functions will be indentically formatted, while the third returns a single
-optional object.
+not enforce async) - both a single, optional movie as well as movie collections.

-## Step 3 - Create an API-specific domain model
+## Step 3 - Create an api specific domain model

-Before we can add an API-specific implementation to the project, we must add two
+Before we can add an api specific implementation to the project, we must add two
 `pods` to `podfile` - `Alamofire` and `AlamofireObjectMapper`.
-Run `pod install`,
+Run `pod install`
 then open the generated workspace.

-Now create an `API` folder in the project root, add a `Model` folder to it, then
+Now create an `Api` folder in the project root, add a `Model` folder to it, then
 add these two files to `Model`:

 ```swift